nimscale/jerasure/README.md

 # jerasure
 nim bindings for https://github.com/tsuraan/Jerasure
 - check C2NIM which will do most of the work
 ### src ###
-This source folder contains the nim binding.
+This source folder contains the converted c headers to nim.
 ### Shared Library ###
-The Project uses a shared library method to create binding, there were a few options to create bindng, one of which include, compiling the required header or c files, the best options truely depends on the developer and the needs of the project.
+The Project uses a shared library method to create binding, there were a few options to create bindng, one of which include, compiling the required header or c files, the best options truely depends on the developer.

+### No building header files needed ###
+Because we are using shared library methods, we don't need to build c files. this makes the project smaller in size.
+But we can make the project depend on both header files and sharedlibrary when one of them is missing we can easily switch to available one.

 ### Common Shared Library path ###
 - /usr/local/lib